-• What is Lithuania's place among the Baltic countries?
+• What is Lithuania known for in the Baltic region?

 • Lithuania is the southernmost of the three Baltic countries that also include Estonia and Latvia, and it was the first Soviet republic to declare its independence.

-• Why is Lithuania an attractive travel destination?
+• Why is Lithuania a great vacation destination?

-• Lithuania is a quirky, beautiful, and affordable vacation destination, and its tourism statistics back that up with well over a million annual visitors.
+• Situated in the middle of Europe, Lithuania is a quirky, beautiful, and affordable vacation destination, and its tourism statistics back that up with well over a million annual visitors.

-• What are some must-visit attractions in Lithuania?
+• What are some must-see attractions in Lithuania?

 • The Hill of Crosses in Siaulai, Trakai Island Castle in Lake Galve, the pagan sculpture garden of Curonian Spit National Park, and Gediminas’ Tower, a symbol of Vilnius with stunning views of the city, await the curious traveler.